kevkanaan/PureSphere/README.md

 - the **landing** zone: the raw data as they are retrieved from the sources
 - the **staging** zone: the date as they are after each stage of data cleansing
 - the **production** zone: the final data, completely cleaned, and ready to be used

+### Pipelines

+The pipelines are defined in the `/dags` folder:
+1. `ingest.py`: responsible to bring raw data to the landing zone
+2. `wrangle.py`: responsible to migrate raw data from the landing zone and move them into the staging area (cleaning, wrangling, transformation, etc.)
+3. `enrich.py`: responsible to move the data from the staging zone into the production zone, and trigger the update of data marts (views)